What is modeling?

 But what does Modeling mean?

-Modeling signifies pointing to words on the AAC device as you speak.
-Modeling can be also called Aided Language Simulation, Aided Language Input, or Natural Aided Language.
+Modeling means pointing to words on the AAC device as you speak.
+Modeling can also be called Aided Language Simulation, Aided Language Input, or Natural Aided Language.
 This method brings benefits if it is practiced frequently throughout every day.
-It is very useful to try to model several reasons to communicate, for example, in discussions and simple interactions.
+It is beneficial to try to model several reasons to communicate, for example, in discussions and simple interactions.

-Modeling is a procedure that has to be used during the entire AAC course.
+Modeling is a procedure that must be used during the entire AAC course.
 After learning to model, we will use this strategy repeatedly

 to encourage the AAC learner to discover the language and start communicating.

-To make this subject extremely clear, we are going to talk about what can be done to support the evolution of an AAC user and give advice on how to defeat any difficulties.
+To make this subject extremely clear, we will talk about what can be done to support the evolution of an AAC user and give advice on how to defeat any difficulties.

 The importance of Modeling